HomeSpan/HomeSpan/docs/GettingStarted.md

 #### Step 6: Program your First HomeSpan Device

-If you've completed all the steps above, you are ready to start programming your ESP32 with the HomeSpan library.
+Before proceeding, you may want to first read through the [HomeSpan Overview](Overview.md) page.
+Alternatively, you can jump right in and program your device using one of HomeSpan's built-in tutorial sketches:

 * Plug your ESP32 board into a free USB port on your computer
 * Launch the Arduino IDE
-* Load the first HomeSpan tutorial sketch (*File → Examples → HomeSpan → 01-SimpleLightBulb*)
+* Load one of the HomeSpan tutorial sketches (for example, *File → Examples → HomeSpan → 01-SimpleLightBulb*)
 * Set the Board to match your ESP32 board (for example, *Tools → Board → ESP32 Arduino → Adafruit ESP32 Feather*)
 * Open the Arduino Serial Monitor (*Tools → Serial Monitor*)
 * Compile and upload the HomeSpan sketch (*Sketch → Upload*)

-After compilation and uploading completes, HomeSpan device will report a variety of initial diagnostics messages to the Serial Monitor and report that it is ready.
+After compilation and uploading completes, HomeSpan device will report a variety of initial diagnostics messages to the Arduino Serial Monitor and report that it is ready.
 Congratulations!
 You've just programmed your first HomeSpan device.

+#### Step 7: Configure and Pair your HomeSpan Device

+Though the device is now programmed and fully operational, it needs to be configured with WiFi Credentials and a HomeKit Setup Code before it can be paired to your HomeKit account.
+See HomeSpan's [Command-Line Interface (CLI)](CLI.md) page for details on how to configure HomeSpan via the Arduino Serial Monitor.
+Once the device is connected to your WiFi network, HomeSpan is now ready to be paired from the Home App on your iPhone!

 ## What Next?

-Though the device is now programmed, it still needs to be configured before it can be paired to HomeKit

-#### Step 4: Explore the HomeSpan Tutorials

-The HomeSpan library includes 16 detailed and heavily annotated tutorial examples you can explore even if you don't yet have an ESP32 board.
-From the top menu bar of the Arduino IDE, select *File → Examples → HomeSpan* and choose the first tutorial to get started.
+If you've not yet read through the [HomeSpan Overview](Overview.md) page, you should do so now so you'll have a good understanding of the framework for operating and programming HomeSpan devices.
+If you are new to HomeKit development, you may want to also read through HomeSpan's [HomeKit Primer](HomeKitPrimer.md), which should provice you with some foundational knowledge about all HomeKit itself.

+Next, explore the tutorial sketches, upload a few, and see how they work.
 The examples start simple and grow in complexity, taking you through all the functions and features of HomeSpan.
 Along the way you'll also learn a lot about HomeKit itself.
-See [HomeSpan Tutorials](docs/Tutorials.md) for a summary of all the included examples.
-Note that you can also compile the examples without having an ESP32 provided you select one of the ESP32 boards listed under *Tools → Board → ESP32 Arduino* (the compiler will throw an error message if you try to compile under a non-ESP32 board).
+See [HomeSpan Tutorials](Tutorials.md) for a summary of all the included examples.

+Find a something in a sketch you don't understand?
+Visit the [HomeSpan Library Reference](Reference.md) for details on all HomeSpan objects, functions, and methods.
+Or check out the [HomeSpan Services and Characteristics] page for a full list of all the HomeKit Services and Characteristics supported by HomeSpan.
+And don't forget to use Apple's [HomeKit Accessory Protocol Specification, Release R2 (HAP-R2)](https://developer.apple.com/support/homekit-accessory-protocol/) as your go-to reference for details and every Service and Characteristic.

+Finally, disconnect your HomeSpan device from the computer and power it directly from a wall adapter.
+After all, HomeSpan devices are designed to run on a standalone basis once they are programmed.
+See the [Home User Guide](UserGuide.md) for end-user instructions on how to operate and configure a standlone HomeSpan device's WiFi Credentials and HomeKit Setup Code *without the need to connect the device to a computer*.

+---

+[↩️](README.md) Return to HomeSpan's Main Page